Nature Walking

 Where can I take a nature walk?

-The 27-acre Weirs Community Park, which opened in the fall of 2014, is located at 49 Lucerne Avenue, and offers several short walking trails, a picnic area, playground and an amphitheater (photo below).
+The 27-acre Weirs Community Park, which opened in October, 2014, is located at 49 Lucerne Avenue, and offers several short walking trails, a picnic area, playground and an amphitheater (photos below).
+The City of Laconia had acquired the land in 1976, but it took another 38 years and about $700,000 in funds to complete the park project.

 The Prescott Farm Environmental Education Center (603) 366-5695, located at 928 White Oaks Road in Weirs Beach, first opened on July 9, 1998, as the Prescott Farm Audobon Center, a partnership between the Audubon Society of New Hampshire and the owners of the farm, Prescott Conservancy, Inc. Since April 1, 2009, the Center has been independently operated.
 The Prescott Farm landscape includes open fields, wet meadows, forestlands and wetlands.
 The Center is open year round.